All Episodes

 What's another two?

-What's another 15 billion to fix California 27 billion, whatever it is?
+What's another $15 billion to fix California, $27 billion, whatever it is.

-So while this is great news on the surface, and while the people of California told a massively out of control, non-disciplined government to pound sand.
+So while this is great news on the surface, and while the people of California told a massively out-of-control, non-disciplined government to pound sand,

-The simple matter of the fact is that without a Republican Party willing to speak up and carry this forward to voters, without a Republican Party willing to take this vote, recognize it for what it is,
+the simple matter of the fact is that without a Republican Party willing to speak up and carry this forward to voters, without a Republican Party willing to take this vote,

-and start building a coalition of people to oppose this kind of thing, then the Federalists are going to get their way in making sure that whatever the vote of the people in California and upcoming in New York is that the state governments are not going to suffer.
+recognize it for what it is, and start building a coalition of people to oppose this kind of thing, then the Federalists are going to get their way in making sure that whatever the vote of the people in California and upcoming in New York is, that the state governments are not going to suffer.

-If you can buy an auto company, if you can buy a bunch of banks, if you can put legitimately owned businesses out of business like uh Chrysler dealers, then it's easy as hell to simply absorb the debt of a state and pass the burden around to federal taxpayers, U.S. taxpayers uh all over the country.
+If you can buy an auto company, if you can buy a bunch of banks, if you can put legitimately owned businesses out of business like Chrysler dealers, then it's easy as hell to simply absorb the debt of a state and pass the burden around to federal taxpayers, U.S. taxpayers all over the country.

-And they don't want anybody speaking for the party that has any tinge of Reaganism.
+I watch them, and they don't want anybody speaking for the party that has any tinge of Reaganism.

 They don't want Cheney speaking for the party.